danhicks853/theappapp/docs/testing/development_guardrails.md

 ### 🔍 **Self-Audit Questions**
 After each task, I must answer:

+1. **Task Execution Guide Compliance**: Did I follow ALL steps from `docs/TASK_EXECUTION_GUIDE.md` exactly?
-1. **Decision Compliance**: Did I implement exactly what the decision specified?
+2. **Decision Compliance**: Did I implement exactly what the decision specified?
-2. **Testing Compliance**: Did I follow the testing hierarchy (unit → integration → e2e)?
+3. **Testing Compliance**: Did I follow the testing hierarchy (unit → integration → e2e)?
-3. **Quality Compliance**: Are ALL tests passing without modification?
+4. **Quality Compliance**: Are ALL tests passing without modification?
-4. **Tracker Compliance**: Is the tracker updated accurately?
+5. **Tracker Compliance**: Is the tracker updated accurately?
-5. **Documentation Compliance**: Is comprehensive documentation created and cross-referenced?
+6. **Documentation Compliance**: Is comprehensive documentation created and cross-referenced?
-6. **Reference Compliance**: Did I refer back to previous task documentation when needed?
+7. **Reference Compliance**: Did I refer back to previous task documentation when needed?

 ### ❌ **Failure Modes**
 If any answer is "NO", I must: